Why Western Sanctions Against Russia Have Failed: Insights from Conflict Resolution Specialists

 September 14, 20:14 GMT

-These measures, added to actions carried out inside and outside the Russian territory, such as the provisions on energy, could help to ensure that, at the end of this year, the Gross Domestic Product (GDP) grow between 2.5 and 2.8%.
+These measures, added to actions carried out inside and outside the Russian territory, such as the provisions on energy, might help to ensure that, at the end of this year, the Gross Domestic Product (GDP) grow between 2.5 and 2.8%.

 But that is not all.
 María Cristina Rosas, a specialist in conflict resolution from the University of Uppsala, Sweden, foresees that the actions implemented by the Russian central bank will be central to achieving a greater progress in economic matterssince she has managed to establish the guidelines to overcome the worst stages of the blockades implemented by Washington and its allies.